-In 2013, we introduced the new DCC Waterbeds ISO design (see next page for more detail).
+In 2013, we introduced the new DCC Waterbeds ISO design.
 The two chambers in the original DCC Waterbed have been completely separated to create the ISO, or isolated chamber, DCC Waterbed.
-One of the first farms to install the ISO, Verhasselt Farms in Kaukauna, WI, has had 1,023 original DCC Waterbeds since 2011.
-In 2013, they put in 504 DCC Waterbeds ISO.
-They also have 1,000 stalls on rubber mats.
+One of the first farms to install the ISO, Verhasselt Farms in Kaukauna, WI, has had 1,052 original DCC Waterbeds since 2011.
+From 2013 to 2016, they put in 1,638 DCC Waterbeds ISO, replacing 1,000 stalls on rubber mats.

 Q: Why did you choose DCC Waterbeds?

 A: We were looking for something to make the cows as comfortable as they could be, and we believed DCC Waterbeds would be the best bed to do that.
 I had seen the waterbeds at shows and farms, and one of the things that stood out in our minds was the 10-year guarantee.

 Q: What is the best thing about DCC Waterbeds?